sharkdp/bat/README.md

 sudo apt install bat
 ```

-**Important**: On some older Ubuntu/Debian releases, the executable is installed as `batcat` instead of `bat` (due to [a name
-clash with another package](https://github.com/sharkdp/bat/issues/982)).
-On newer releases, the executable is available as `bat`.
+**Important**: On Debian 12 ("Bookworm") and newer, the executable is installed as `bat`.
+On older Debian/Ubuntu releases, it may be installed as `batcat` instead (due to [a name clash with another package](https://github.com/sharkdp/bat/issues/982)).
 If `bat --version` does not work after installation, try `batcat --version` instead.
-You can set up a `bat -> batcat` symlink or alias to prevent any issues that may come up because of this and to be consistent with other distributions:
+On older releases, you can set up a `bat -> batcat` symlink or alias to prevent any issues that may come up because of this and to be consistent with other distributions:
 ``` bash
 mkdir -p ~/.local/bin
 ln -s /usr/bin/batcat ~/.local/bin/bat